Here is a list of the top 10 painting books for aspiring artists. These books are selected based on:

 Kevin Macpherson has a brilliant eye for color and creates some beautiful landscape paintings, which can be a great source of inspiration for any painter.

 Mitchel Albala is a fantastic painter and educator.
-In his book he breaks down complex theory into simple concepts which can be understood by even the most beginner artists.
+In his book, he breaks down complex theories into simple concepts which can be understood by even the most beginner artists.

 Inspired By Light is a showcase of inspiring paintings and words by Ken Howard.
-A must have for beginner artists, however even advanced artists will find value from this book.
+A must-have for beginner artists, however, even advanced artists will find value in this book.

-A great book for landscape oil painters, however there are many concepts in this book which can be applied to all kinds of painting styles.
+A great book for landscape oil painters, however, there are many concepts in this book that can be applied to all kinds of painting styles.

 A great book for those who want to pursue painting but are limited for time.
 Daily Painting focuses on painting in regular intervals and creating many small paintings using an alla prima technique.